OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 ### Filter with PivotFilters

 [PivotFilters](/javascript/api/excel/excel.pivotfilters) allow you to filter PivotTable data based on the four [hierarchy categories](#hierarchies) (filters, columns, rows, and values).
-In the PivotTable object model, `PivotFilters` are contained within [PivotHierarchies](/javascript/api/excel/excel.pivothierarchy).
-A PivotFilter can only be applied to a PivotHierarchy that is used to pivot data within the table.
+In the PivotTable object model, a `PivotFilter` is assigned to a [PivotField](/javascript/api/excel/excel.pivotfield), and each `PivotField` can have one or more `PivotFilters`.
+To apply a PivotFilter to a PivotField, the field's corresponding [PivotHierarchy](/javascript/api/excel/excel.pivothierarchy) must be assigned to a hierarchy category.

 #### Types of PivotFilters